-Note: The estimate is based on the State tax rate on telecommunications, which was 7% from October 1, 2008 to August 31, 2009 and 8% beginning September 1, 2009.
+Note: The estimate is based on the 7% State tax rate on telecommunications.

-68. Telephone Charges Related to Occupancy of an Accommodation Citation: G.S.
+69. Telephone Charges Related to Occupancy of an Accommodation Citation: G.S.
 105-164.13(54)d

 Description: Charges for telephone service made by a hotel, motel, or another entity whose gross receipts are taxable under G.S.
 105-164.4(a)(3) when the charges are incidental to the occupancy of the entity's accommodations.